 - Goals of the business;

-- The complexity of finance technology;
+- The complexity and pitfalls of finance technology;

-- Requirements of the digital products' market;
+- Requirements of the digital products' market and competitive landscape;

 Here at the UXDA, we call this financial UX design.
 We believe this concept is critical to the success of any digital financial product.
 By using this approach with several of our clients and watching their products succeed, we made sure that the correct execution of each step significantly increased product value and eliminated risk.
 And believe me, perfect execution is dozen times more important than any brilliant idea.
 Ask Apple.

 In several cases, making the design a top priority allowed our clients to open their businesses up to a broad range of opportunities that ensured successful digital transformation and empowered in-house innovation.

 Only 2.5% of companies complete their projects 100% successfully, according to a PwC study of over 10,640 projects.
 The Design Pyramid helps to detect “bottlenecks” in designing the new product before it is too late.

 If you truly dig deeply and work hard to improve banking UX through DesignOps implementation, I am confident you will experience huge changes in your team's approach, as it has already happened with many of UXDA clients.